Canola Oil Cooking Benefits

 Cooking With Canola Oil

-Because of its light flavor and smooth texture, canola oil is one of the most versatile cooking oils.
+Because of its light flavor, high smoke point, and smooth texture, canola oil is one of the most versatile cooking oils.
 You can use it in a number of dishes and cooking methods.

 Here are a few ideas for cooking with canola oil: